 Although membership was originally restricted to attorneys, the NLG now accepts non-lawyers including paralegals, legal workers, and law students.

 The National Lawyers Guild formed as a progressive group for lawyers fighting racism in the legal establishment.
-It exists today as an organization in which civil rights lawyers fight racism and discrimination in all forms, as well as protect civil liberties and freedom.
+It exists today as an organization in which civil rights lawyers fight racism, police brutality and discrimination in all forms, as well as protect civil liberties.